The ultimate Jira AI pricing calculator for 2026: A complete guide

 A more straightforward alternative: eesel AI for Jira Service Management

-• Get up and running in minutes: Forget about scheduling long onboarding calls or mandatory demos.
-With eesel AI, you can actually help yourself.
-Connect your helpdesk and knowledge sources with a few clicks and start seeing results almost immediately.
+• Get up and running in minutes: You can set up eesel AI quickly and easily.
+Connect your helpdesk and knowledge sources with a few clicks to start seeing results.

-• Bring all your knowledge together, instantly: eesel AI seamlessly connects to Jira Service Management and pulls in knowledge from wherever it already is: Confluence, Google Docs, Notion, and most importantly, your team's past ticket conversations.
-This gives the AI the full picture it needs to answer questions correctly.
+• Bring all your knowledge together, instantly: eesel AI seamlessly connects to Jira Service Management and pulls in knowledge from wherever it already is: Confluence, Google Docs, and Notion.
+This gives the AI a broad picture to help your team answer questions correctly.

 Your next steps